Changissnz/nu_merchant_principal/README.md

 revolving around the hands (of the agents and third-parties) in the Game of Varying Coercion.
-Would it not be splendid if there was only the alternative of Game of Pacified Varying Coercion to be played.
+Would it not be splendid if there was only the alternative of Game of Pacified Varying Coercion to be played?
 There would be little motive for any rational Agent B to choose Fraud/Betrayal.
 The integrity of the feedback loops involving genuine cooperation and civil re-negotiations would lead to a continuous improvement